Trismegiste/Php-Is-Magic/README.md

 # PHP is Magic

-Ok, you already know that PHP is slow, heavy and with inconsistent syntax.
+Ok, you already know that PHP is slow, memory intensive and with inconsistent syntax.

 So, where are the plus sides ?

 This interpreted language has some hidden magic.
-This library try to use it without messing everything.
+This library try to use it without messing your project.

 ## Eval

 "eval is evil" (sounds good, I like that).
 O RLY ?
 Eval is very powerful.